What is the Difference between Substance Abuse and Addiction

 Factors include the type of addiction of a patient, the duration of addiction, their mental and physical health, family status (married/single), and professional and personal obligations (that may conflict with treatment.)

 How Do Mental Disorders Effect Substance Abuse Addiction?

-When mental health issues combine with drug and alcohol addiction, it can have catastrophic results.
+Mental health issues combined with drug and alcohol addiction can have catastrophic results.
 Accordingly, the treatment of these combine issues must also be carefully scrutinized by your doctor, and or psychologist/psychiatrist.
-Mental health issues that conflict with substance abuse include depression, schizophrenia, anxiety disorders, bipolar disorders, PTSD, panic disorders and borderline personality disorders.
+Mental health issues that conflict with substance abuse include depression, schizophrenia, anxiety disorders, bipolar disorders, PTSD, panic disorders, and borderline personality disorders.

 How Can I Find Help for My Substance Abuse Addiction?